 - Violence through information and communications technologies. child protection risks in relation to ICT comprise the following overlapping areas:

-(“morphing”) and videos of children and those making a mockery of an individual child or categories of children;
+(b) The process of taking, making, permitting to take, distributing, showing, possessing or advertising indecent photographs or pseudophotographs (“morphing”) and videos of children and those making a mockery of an individual child or categories of children;

 (c) children as users of ICT: